manuelbieh/react-book/basics/forms.md

 1. When the user inputs text, the value changes.
 2. The `onChange` event is triggered and processed by the event handler.
 3. The event handler sets state using the new value.
-4. React re-renders the user interface and sets `this.state` as the new value.
+4. React re-renders the user interface and sets `this.state` to the new value.
 5. The user sees their newly provided value on the screen.

 This is **business as usual** for the user and they will not notice that the form works differently behind the scenes and does not reflect usual browser behavior.
 React fully takes care of the logic in the background and painted a new "frame" in the user interface.

 ### Changing state in checkboxes and radio buttons

 Checkboxes \(`<input type="checkbox" />`\) work in a similar fashion but their value will remain the same.
 Checkboxes change their state rather than their value by providing the boolean `true` or `false` in its `checked` property.
 If the `checked` property is controlled by React, the form field is said to be controlled.
 One can check whether the checkbox is activated \(`true`\) or not \(`false`\) by inspecting `e.target.checked` in the event handler which passes this information to React state.
 React then takes care of the re-render and showing the status of the checkbox to the user.

-Radio buttons on the other hand are some form of a hybrid element.
+Radio buttons on the other hand are a kind of a hybrid element.
 Similarly to checkboxes, radio buttons are seen as controlled if their `checked` attribute is managed by React.
 However, there are often multiple radio buttons containing the same name but different values within the same document.
 It would not make sense to set the values of these names to either `true` or `false` as we are interested in the actual value of the selected radio button.
 Thus, the value of the radio button is written into state.
 We can check whether the selected value in the state is the same as the value of the field with `checked={this.state.radio === "1"}`.
 We set `checked` to true in this case if the value of the radio button `radio` is equal to 1.

 ### Changing state with simple or multiple selects